 The Information Systems Department prepares undergraduate management students to function as information systems professionals.
 Information systems involves two broad areas: (1) the acquisition, deployment, and management of an organization's information systems resources and services and (2) the management, design and development and maintenance of computer-based systems and technology infrastructures for use in organization processes

 BSIS graduates require a wide variety of competencies including being fluent in interpersonal, business, and technology skills.
 They must understand business processes, accounting and reporting methods, business strategy, and a wide variety of related business skills.
 They must also be good communicators, able to deliver high-quality oral presentations and written reports.
-BSIS graduates must also possess first-rate technical skills in database management systems, networking and telecommunications, systems analysis and design, software development, and project management.
+BSIS graduates must also possess first-rate technical skills in database management systems, networking and telecommunications, systems analysis and design, software development, data analytics, security, and project management.

 Information systems graduates work in large and small organizations of all types.
 They help manage, design, develop and maintain existing technology infrastructure and specifying technology solutions to business needs.
 Often, they serve as the bridge between an organization's technical personnel and its business side.
 Challenging career opportunities are found in accounting firms, consulting firms, large corporations, government agencies, and smaller entrepreneurial concerns.
 The variety of employment prospects includes opportunities for everyone from those who are primarily interested in people and organizations to those who enjoy very technical activities such as database and network administration or software development.

-We support the missions of Brigham Young University and the Marriott School of Management.
+We support the missions of Brigham Young University and the Marriott School of Business.
 The BSIS program seeks to assist students in their quest for perfection and eternal life, and seeks to attract, develop, and place men and women of faith, character, and professional ability who will become outstanding leaders capable of dealing with change in a global environment.
 Our core values include:

 - Building a strong and broad-based business and technical education,